 Key take-aways are:

-- Guaranteed are new credits with a maturity between 12 months and 36 months and may be granted from 24 July 2020 until 31 December 2020.
+- Guaranteed are new credits with a maturity between 12 months and 36 months and may be granted until 30 June 2021.
 By royal decree, this period could be extended if necessary as a result of the coronavirus crisis.

 - Excluded from the guarantee are refinancing credits, drawdowns of credits, leasing agreements, factoring agreements, consumer credits and mortgage credits.

 - The new state guarantee scheme is optional.

 - “Eligible Lenders”, e. lenders that are capable of granting these guaranteed credits, are those mentioned in the Law of 27 March 2020 (see above).